CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: 'identity lifecycle management', 'JML processes', 'role-based access provisioning', 'identity governance', 'joiner-mover-leaver', 'recertification', 'orphaned account'.
-Covers both acronyms (JML, IGA) and full terms.
+Good coverage of both full terms and abbreviations (JML, IGA).

 3 / 3